-PS4 Pro vs PS4: Everything you need to know about the PS4 Pro compared to its predecessor and which one is right for you.
+PS4 Pro vs PS4: Everything you need to know about how the PS4 Pro compares to its predecessor and which one is right for you.

-The PS4 Pro is finally here after months of speculation under the working title of PS4 Neo.
+The PS4 Pro has arrived after months living under the guise of its codename: PS4 Neo.
 And while the PS4 Pro isn't the beginning of a new console generation, it does bring with it a slew of impressive upgrades.

 PS4 Pro FAQ